To Top

 MLB prop betting in Michigan

-Prop betting is typical in sports wagering and is quite popular with those who like to play fantasy sports.
-Prop bets are wagers that can be made around the game, such as which players will hit a home run or the number of strikeouts a pitcher will record.
+MLB prop betting is quite popular with those who like to play fantasy sports.
+Prop wagers are those that can be made around the game, such as which players will hit a home run or the number of strikeouts a pitcher will record.

 If a bettor is uncertain who will win between the White Sox and Tigers but sees the Tigers’ Riley Greene has career success off the starting Chicago pitcher, then a bettor might elect to take Greene to hit a home run at a much better value than Detroit winning the game.